Chapter 5:

 "Thanks, Ren," he acknowledged, smiling back at her.
 "So, what do you think about...?"

 In an effort to lift Ren's spirits a bit, Sota decided to spend some time simply talking with her.
-They had never really had the chance to interact outside of a classroom setting, so he didn't mind giving her some time.
+They had never really interacted outside of a classroom setting, so he didn't mind giving her some time.
 He expected that after a half-hour, she would be in a good headspace and he would know a bit more about her as a person.

 What he didn't expect, however, was for the conversation to go on as long as it did.
-It wasn't planned; the conversation just kept going, neither of them wanting it to end.
-Their interests, their viewpoints, their mindsets.
-It seemed like on every wavelength, they could just naturally interact without it ever feeling awkward.
+It wasn't planned; the conversation just kept going, Their interests, their viewpoints, their mindsets.
+It seemed like on every wavelength, they could just naturally interact without it feeling awkward.
+Very quickly, minutes became hours and the day flew by.

-"Hey, you two gossip-queens," Riku's words broke their conversation, nearly four hours after it had begun.
+"Hey, you two gossip-queens," Riku's words broke their conversation.
 "The tournament's wrapping up.
 Let's start getting things packed up."

 "A...already?"
 Ren leapt from her seat, fear in her eyes.
 "I was supposed to start helping in the kitchen for the family dinner!
 Oh man, Sensei's gonna let me have it..."